vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-10-creating-null-safe-comparators.md

 }
 ```

-Now it's not that's unbearably complex task or anything, or that we don't know
-how to do that.
-It's the fact that composing multiple comparators together can
-be easily generalized.
-Here's the pseudo-code of this wonderful algorithm
+Although it's not an overly complex task, composing multiple comparators can be generalized.
+Here is a pseudo-code algorithm for this purpose:

     result = 0
     for (comparator : comparators):